majdeddinea/Todo-List-App/README.md

 npm test
 ```

-This command will execute all tests defined in the `tests` directory, including creating, fetching, updating, and deleting tasks through the API.
+This command will execute all tests defined in the `tests` directory, including creating, fetching, updating, deleting, and reordring tasks through the API.

----

 ### API Endpoints